RivasMario/WorkingScripts/Linux+_Certification_Questions.md

 B. The ssh utility’s command-line options.
 C. You cannot override the settings in this file.
 D. The settings in the /etc/ssh/sshd_config file.
-E. The settings in the sshd daemon’s configuration file.Assessment Test xlvii
+E. The settings in the sshd daemon’s configuration file.

 27. What command can you use to display new entries in a log file in real time as they occur?
 A. head